sfarrens/shapepipe/modules/cfis_package/README.txt

 - Download and unpack the file cfis-1.0.0.tar.gz in the directory of your choice
-- mpfcs82 is a pure Python module and can then be installed using the standard
+- cfis is a pure Python module and can then be installed using the standard
   procedure:

      1. create a console or terminal session